 Las Gitanillas

 One of the best restaurants in Estepona’s old town has to be Las Gitanillas.
-They’ve been dishing out the best Andalucían cuisine for decades.
+They’ve been dishing out the best Andalusian cuisine for decades.
 The speciality of this restaurant is fresh seafood which they pick up daily from a local market.
 Las Gitanillas prides themselves on being a zero-kilometre restaurant meaning all of their food is sourced as close to Estepona as possible.
 The head chef and owner even enjoys picking his own avocados before the restaurant opens!
-You’ll have a fantastic dining experience here, but what should you order?

 We sampled some of their most popular dishes, paired with locally made wines, when we visited for dinner.
-One of their latest refreshing dishes is grilled avocado with an orange vinaigrette, chopped tomatoes, and onions all topped with fresh parsley.
-The tuna tartare is another great sharing option, as are the tiger king prawns baked in a bed of salt which are plated up right in front of your table.
+The tuna tartare is a great sharing option, as are the tiger king prawns baked in a bed of salt which are plated up right in front of your table.

 The rodaballo (turbot) is a beautiful white fish that’s also prepared in front of you and comes with a side of potatoes and broccoli.
 There are other options on the menu other than fish but Las Gitanillas is well known for its seafood and as Estepona is a fishing village you shouldn’t miss this dining opportunity.